makekevinweb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 *6-cap_string.c capitalizes all words of a string *7-leet.c encodes a string into 1337
-*100-rot13.c encodes a string using ROT 13
+*100-rot13.c encodes a string using ROT 13 *101-print_number.c prints a digit using only putchar *102-magic.x manipulates the value of a certain memory in order to change the value of an element of an array and change the value to be printed